Treating Basal Joint Arthritis

 This type of arthritis affects the joint at the base of your thumb.
 Your treatment will depend on how severe the pain is and how worn the joint is.

 If arthritis is diagnosed early, it often responds to treatment without surgery.
-Your doctor may put a splint on your thumb for 3–6 weeks.
+Your doctor may put a splint on your thumb for 3 to 6 weeks.
 This limits movement and helps reduce the inflammation.
 You may be given a pain medicine such as acetaminophen.
-You may also be given oral anti-inflammatory medication, such as ibuprofen or aspirin.
-If your symptoms don’t improve, your doctor may give you injections of an anti-inflammatory, such as cortisone, right into the joint.
+You may also be given oral anti-inflammatory medicine, such as ibuprofen or aspirin.
+If your symptoms don't improve, your doctor may give you injections of an anti-inflammatory medicine, such as cortisone, right into the joint.

 First your hand will be wrapped in a dressing.
-Then you’ll have a cast or a splint on your thumb for 3–6 weeks.
-This keeps the thumb stable while it heals.
+Then you'll have a cast or a splint on your thumb for 4 to 8 weeks.
+Occasionally, a pin will be placed during the procedure.
+These help keep the thumb stable while it heals.
 Once you can move your thumb, your doctor will give you exercises, or refer you to a physical therapist, to help strengthen the muscles and make the joint more flexible.
-Regaining use of your thumb will take time.
+Full recovery may take several months.